pittst3r/filemonger/README.md

 export it for later usage, or wrap your instance in a new filemonger and share it with others.

+### Demo

+To see a Parcel-like (yet very stripped down), end-to-end working example, see [@filemonger/demo](packages/demo).
+Start by looking at the package.json build script, which runs the `mongerfile.js`.
+This kicks off a build pipeline using filemongers in the `build` directory of the demo.
+Source files are in the `app` directory and output files are in the `dist` directory.

 ### Using filemongers

 ```ts